Summary of Chāmpo Pitta Shampoo review

 Chāmpo adds volume and shine

-The second thing was the increased bounce and volume.
+The other thing that was immediately obvious was the increased bounce and volume.
 I didn’t use the Chāmpo Pitta Growth Serum initially, so this was very much down to the shampoo and conditioner alone.
 Now, using just a few drops of the serum as well, my hair is retaining noticeably more volume for 2-3 days, and I don’t really feel the need to wash it until the 4th day either.

 A little goes a long way